Estonian partisans: Battle of Osula

-The Battle of Osula, or Battle of Määritsa, took place in the village of Osula in Sõmerpalu Parish on 1 April 1946.
-The battle between the Forest Brothers and the Soviet KGB forces on Meretsi Farm was one of the largest in the county.
-Seven Forest Brothers, five men and two women, took part in the battle.
-The exact number of KGB soldiers was unknown.
-The battle lasted seven hours; near the end of it, the partisans ran out of ammunition and the house caught fire.
-Two Forest Brothers died during the battle and the rest burned to death inside the house.
+The Battle of Osula (Estonian: Osula lahing), or Battle of Määritsa, took place in the village of Osula in Sõmerpalu Parish from March 31 to April 1, 1946.
+The battle between the Forest Brothers and the Soviet KGB forces on Hendrik Farm was one of the largest in the county.
+Seven Forest Brothers, five men and two women, took part in the engagement.
+The exact number of KGB soldiers involved was unknown, but up to 300 participated.
+The battle lasted seven hours; near the end, the partisans ran out of ammunition and the house caught fire.
+Two Forest Brothers were killed during the battle and the rest died in the house fire.